top of page

 Food Insecurity and Psychological Well-Being Initiative

-This research examines the psychological effects of incarceration, institutional confinement, and reentry barriers.
-The Center analyzes how correctional systems, healthcare access, and social service structures interact to shape trauma exposure, mental health outcomes, and long-term stability.
+This research examines the public health and psychological effects of incarceration, institutional confinement, and societal reentry barriers.
+The Center analyzes how correctional systems, healthcare access, and social service structures interact to shape trauma exposure, mental health outcomes, and long-term stability of those incarcerated and formerly incarcerated.

 Findings support prevention-focused, psychologically informed approaches to institutional reform and reentry support.